This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 After steaming, comes the frying, but you only need to fry just long enough to crisp the skin and brown the chicken as the steaming process is all the real cooking you’ll need.

 Allow chicken to come to room temperature.
-Add to the fryer and cook 2-3 minutes.
+Add to the hot oil and cook 2-3 minutes.
 Set aside on a cooling rack.

 Place chicken pieces (cut them smaller if preferred) into a large bowl.
 Add the sauce and toss the chicken until well covered.